-You may request to count toward your degree a total of four (4-credit equivalent) electives from graduate schools (at the University of Washington) outside the Foster Business School.
+You may request to count up to four (4-credit equivalent) electives from graduate schools (at the University of Washington outside the Foster Business School) towards your MBA elective requirements.
 The MBA Program Office must approve these credits before you register.
 For approval, complete the Non-MBA Class Request form available on the MBA web site or in the MBA Program Office.
 Use the form to document the relevance of this coursework to your degree.
 Non-MBA Class Request forms should be submitted at least two weeks before the start of the quarter in which you plan to take the non-business class.